carapace/core/CONTRIBUTING.md

 Pull requests are only evaluated if automated checks pass, this means that your code should be:

     1. Properly formatted using goimports
-    2. Pass the linter suite (we use golangcii)
+    2. Pass the linter suite (we use golangci-lint)
     3. Pass automated tests

 Your addition will be evaluated on style, overall quality and extension of the testsuite.